Table of Contents

 Infections with enterotoxigenic E. coli

-Infections with enteroinvasive E. coli
+Infections with enteroinvasive E. coli (EIEC)

-Infections with Enterohaemorrhagic E. coli
+Infections with enterohemorrhagic E. coli

-Infections with enteroaggregative E. coli
+Infections with enteroaggregative E. coli (EAEC)

-Clostridium difficile infections
+Clostridium difficile (C. difficile) infections

-Risk factors for Clostridium difficile infection:
+Risk factors for C. difficile infection

-- previous antibiotic therapy (in particular, Clindamycin, ampicillin and cephalosporins)
+- Previous antibiotic therapy (in particular, clindamycin, ampicillin, and cephalosporins)

 - Old age